 When your dog is a puppy, or if they are a small breed, it’s also important to remember how delicate their little neck is.
 If they are pulling constantly, or you need to pull them back in an emergency, you can harm them – I often recommend a harness on toy breeds for example as their necks are very delicate.

 On the topic of collars, I would also like to quickly mention prong and pinch collars.
-These horrible devices are not illegal, used by some owners, and even recommended still by some trainers.
-The arguments for these devices are flawed and out dated.
+These devices are soon to be illegal, used by some owners without proper training, and even recommended still by some inexperienced trainers.
+The arguments for these devices are mostly flawed and out dated.

 These arguments include trainers wearing them and being pulled to show they don’t hurt (forgetting that humans have thicker skin on their necks than dogs, the human can tense their neck in preparation for the impact, and the human understands why the pain is being applied – a luxury a dog does not have).